Gulsifer/Bishop-2.2--Beta/README.md

 # Bishop-1.0 - Beta

 Due to some miner design issues i removed the files and will Upload new ones Soon.
-Please keep in mind Bishop is in beta testing and we want to adress issues.
+Please keep in mind Bishop is in beta testing and we want to adress the issues.

 ![Bishop Logo](https://user-images.githubusercontent.com/119429729/213951045-ed1cb27d-707b-4f94-bb17-9b2d6809b0fe.png)